-A number of usability studies have been performed on the Home and Onsite AEDs to demonstrate the AED's usability in the indicated lay-user population and in home setting (for the Home AED).
+Usability studies have been conducted for FRx to demonstrate the AED's usability in the indicated user population and an adequate user interface and labeling materials for professional responders.

-X. SUMMARY OF PRIMARY CLINICAL STUDIES
+X. SUMMARY OF PRIMARY CLINICAL STUDY(IES)

 Philips, or its predecessor Heartstream, was directly responsible for the conduct of clinical trials related to the safety and effectiveness of the Philips family of AEDs.
 One of these trials, the Gemini Trial, had a feasibility study (Gemini I), a pivotal study (Gemini II), and a safety substudy.
 All trials were conducted under local investigational review board (IRB) or ethics committee approval and oversight.